openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

 tunneling.
 The same approach can be used for any other tunneling protocols, by specifying the appropriate tunneling protocol type.

-"eth1" intreface on Host A is managed by kernel driver by default.
+"eth1" interface on Host A is managed by kernel driver by default.
 The interface must be attached to DPDK driver first, to perform the tunneling over DPDK interface.
 Use the following script to bind "eth1" interface to DPDK driver.